Cahul: Demographics

+According to the 2024 census, 22,223 inhabitants lived in Cahul (making it the eighth largest city in Moldova), a decrease compared to the previous census in 2014, when 30,018 inhabitants were registered.

 As of 1920, the population was estimated to be 12,000.
-Groups settled in the area included Romanians, Jewish, Germans, Bulgarians, and Greeks.
+Groups settled in the area included Romanians, Jews, Germans, Bulgarians, and Greeks.

-In 2004 there were 35,488 people living within the city of Cahul (making it the sixth largest city in Moldova) and 1,317 people within Cotihana.
-Of the 30,018 living in the city according to the 2014 Moldovan Census, 56.1% are Moldovans, 10.7% Russians, 6.8% Ukrainians, 4.9% Bulgarians, 4.4% Romanians, and 2.1% ethnic Gagauz (there is an ongoing controversy regarding the ethnic identification of Moldovans and Romanians).

 Culture

 Cahul is home to the Cahul Musical-Drama Theatre, Cahul History Museum, and other public institutions and monuments.
 Every two years, at the beginning of July, in Cahul takes place an important folk music festival, "Nufărul Alb" ("White waterlilies").